Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 For the next four or so kilometers, I did not shoot any photos, as it was essentially dark, it looked like it was shaping up to be an overcast day, and there was not much that captured my interest.

 We walked on country roads, past the Casa de Amancio, a casa rural, and the private Albergue O Fervello in the next town of Vilamaior after 1.3 kilometers on the road.
-I just put my head down to walk to the elevation top around the Galician TV station about 1.67 kilometers later.
-After the TV station, you take the next left.
+I just put my head down to walk to the elevation top around the Galician TV station, CRTVG, about 1.67 kilometers later.
+After the TV station, you take the next left, by the Camping Peregrino San Marcus, with tent sites if you are carrying your own tent.

 Below is a stretch of the long, straight and paved road after a right turn onto the road called Lagoa.
 This is not a very attractive area and is quite rural as you can see, with several industrial buildings along the way.